will62794/will62794.github.io/_drafts/2024-11-04-compositional-reconfig-verification.markdown

 ---
 layout: post
-title:  "Protocol Interaction Graphs and Compositional Verification"
+title:  "Interaction Abstraction and Compositional Verification"
 categories: distributed-systems verification
 ---

-When verifying larger or more complex protocols, it is often useful to break them up into smaller components, verify each component separately, and then compose the results to verify the overall protocol.
+When verifying complex protocols, it is often useful to break them up into smaller components, verify each component separately, and then compose the results to verify the overall protocol.
 Ideally we would like to be able to break down a protocol into as small components as possible, verify each component separately, and then compose the results to verify the overall protocol.
 There are a few approaches to doing this for protocols, which we can do by analyzing the interactions between components, and abstracting sub-components based on these interactions.

-## Decomposing a Protocol
+## Protocol Decomposition via Interaction Graphs

 One way to reason about the decomposition of a protocol into subcomponents is to break up its *actions* into a set of disjoint subsets.
 This may not be the only way to decompose a protocol, but it is a useful starting point since actions represent the atomic units of interaction within a protocol description.
 We can then proceed to define notions of interactions between subcomponents of a protocol.